flomaurer/Tourenverzeichnis/README.md

-# Tourenverzeichnis - DB is filled with test data for developping
+# Tourenverzeichnis - DB is filled with test data for developing
 GUI zur Aufzeichnung seiner Sportaktvitäten (in Perl / PerlTk)

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++